programminghistorian/jekyll/lessons/graph-databases-and-SPARQL.md

 {% include figure.html src="/images/sparql09.png" caption="Counts of objects by type produced between 1580 and 1600." %}

-## Export results to CSV
+## Working with SPARQL results

-So far, we have only viewed results in the browser window.
+Having constructed and run a query... what do we do with the results?
+Many endpoints offer, like the British Museum, a web-based browser that returns human-readable results.
 However, SPARQL endpoints are designed to return structured data to be used by other programs.

+### Export results to CSV

 In the top right corner of the results page for the BM endpoint, you will find links for both JSON and XML downloads.
 Other endpoints may also offer the option for a CSV/TSV download, however this option is not always available.
+The JSON and XML output from a SPARQL endpoint contain not only the values returned from the `SELECT` statement, but also additional metadata about variable types and languages.

-To quickly convert JSON results from a SPARQL endpoint, I recommend the free command line utility [jq](http://stedolan.github.io/jq/download/).
+Parsing the XML verson of this output may be done with a tool like Beautiful Soup ([see its _Programming Historian_ lesson](/lessons/intro-to-beautiful-soup.html)) or [Open Refine](http://openrefine.org/).
+To quickly convert JSON results from a SPARQL endpoint into a tabular format, I recommend the free command line utility [jq](http://stedolan.github.io/jq/download/).
 (For a tutorial on using command line programs, see ["Introduction to the Bash Command Line"](/lessons/intro-to-bash.html).)
-The following query will convert the special JSON RDF format into a CSV file:
+The following query will convert the special JSON RDF format into a CSV file, which you may load into your preferred program for further analysis and visualization:

 ```sh
 jq -r '.head.vars as $fields | ($fields | @csv), (.results.bindings[] | [.[$fields[]].value] | @csv)' sparql.json > sparql.csv
 ```

-## Export results to Palladio
+### Export results to Palladio

 The popular data exploration platform [Palladio] can directly load data from a SPARQL endpoint.
 On the "Create a new project" screen, a link at the bottom to